sachinsu/sachinsu.github.io/work_journal/software.md

             ```
     - Async programming - don't block

+- TCP Protocol
+    - Runs on top of IP.any data you send via TCP gets converted into one or more datagrams, then sent over the networking using IP, then is reassembled into a stream of data on the other end.
+    - Created to ensure that all packets sent arrive at the destination.
+That too in same sequence and without duplication
+    - In UDP, data is sent one datagram at a time unlike TCP.
+    - Socket is a endpoint for network communication.
+Its a virtual device exposed on a computer.

 - Websockets
     -  web socket server starts off by being an HTTP server, accepting TCP conections and handling the HTTP requests on the TCP connection.
 When a request comes in that switches that connection to a being a web socket connection, the protocol handler is changed from an HTTP handler to a WebSocket handler.
 So it is only that TCP connection that gets its role changed: the server continues to be an HTTP server for other requests, while the TCP socket underlying that one connection is used as a web socket.